bodulic/CATS-rb/README.md

 conda install -c bioconda cats-rb
 ```

+In case of dependency conflicts, please see the Troubleshooting section.

 ## Installing CATS-rb from source

 CATS-rb consists of Bash and R scripts located in the `scripts` directory of this repository.
 After cloning the repository, all CATS-rb scripts must be included in the `PATH` environment variable.